Concord, Rusk County, Texas

-Concord is an unincorporated community in Rusk County, Texas.
+Concord is an unincorporated community in Rusk County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 23 in 2000.
 It is located within the Longview, Texas metropolitan area.

 History

-Concord is one of the oldest communities in Rusk County, it was named after the general harmony that early settlers had.
-There was a population of 25 residents in the 1930s, at that time there were 6 businesses in the community.
-The population was at its peak in the 1940s with 125 residents and four businesses.
-However, postwar relocation decreased the population to 23 residents when the 1980 United States Census was taken.
-The population remained the same when the 2000 United States Census was taken.
+Concord is one of the oldest communities in Rusk County; it was named after the general harmony that early settlers had.
+There was a population of 25 residents in the 1930s and at that time there were six businesses in the community.
+The population was at its peak in the 1940s, with 125 residents and four businesses.
+However, postwar relocation decreased the population to 23 residents when the 1980 United States census was taken.
+The population remained the same when the 2000 United States census was taken.

 On February 18, 2013, an EF0 tornado struck Concord.
 Several trees were snapped and an above-ground swimming pool was wrapped around a tree.

 Geography

-Concord is located at the intersection of Farm to Market Roads 3198 and 95 and about a half mile south of U.S. Route 84, 24 mi southeast of Henderson, 5.5 mi east of Mount Enterprise, 8 mi west of Timpson, and 7 mi north of Garrison in southeastern Rusk County.
+Concord is located at the intersection of Farm to Market Roads 95 and 3198 and approximately one-half mile south of U.S. Route 84, 24 mi southeast of Henderson, 5.5 mi east of Mount Enterprise, 8 mi west of Timpson, and 7 mi north of Garrison in southeastern Rusk County.